exonum/exonum-btc-anchoring/DEPLOY.md

  - [Change list of validators](#change-list-of-validators).
  - Just change other variables to more convenient.

-You may perform these actions via [exonum-dashboard][exonum:dashboard] web application.
-The application shows anchoring address and can change configuration.
-To connect an application with the exonum anchoring node, you must specify its api addresses in the `Settings` tab.
-Also you can change selected validator by these settings.

 #### Add funds

 Send to anchoring wallet some btc and save raw transaction body hex.
 Wait until transaction got enough confirmations.
 Then replace `funding_tx` variable by saved hex.